nandini-kuppala/nandini-kuppala/README.md

 - 🔭 **I’m currently working on:**
   - Machine Learning, Deep Learning, Generative AI

-- 🌱 **I’m currently learning:**
-  - Generative AI and Deep Learning for healthcare

 - 👯 **I’m looking to collaborate on:**
-  - Projects related to Generative AI, ML, and Web or App Development
+  - Projects related to Generative AI, ML, DL, and Web or App Development

 - 📫 **How to reach me:**
   - knandini7816@gmail.com